devgateway/www.developmentgateway.org/_posts/2015-02-11-staging-a-geospatial-data-revolution.md

 created: 1423664893
 old_path: news/staging-geospatial-data-revolution
 title: Staging a Geospatial Data Revolution
-lede: (This is part 1 of a two-part series on the role of sub-national data and country systems in the Data Revolution.
+excerpt: (This is part 1 of a two-part series on the role of sub-national data and country systems in the Data Revolution.
 Part 1 discusses the progress made during the MDG process and what challenges are ahead over the next 15 years of the SDGs.
 Part 2 will discuss what is needed to put countries in the driver’s seat of the SDG process,